Instructions for online application for applicants who are planning to marry someone or become a cohabiting partner in Sweden

 Your close relative may apply for you online

-Your family member in Sweden can make an online application for you if you give him or her a power of attorney.
+Your family member in Sweden can make an online application for you if you give them a power of attorney.
 A copy of the power of attorney should be attached to the online application.

-If your close relative is going to make an online application for you, he or she first needs to complete the application for you and then complete a questionnaire himself/herself.
+If your close relative is going to make an online application for you, they first need to complete the application for you and then complete a questionnaire themselves.
 Instructions for filling in the questionnaire are sent to your relative by email when the application has been received by the Swedish Migration Agency.

 Fill in the application